gitlabhq/terraform-provider-gitlab/docs/data-sources/project_milestones.md

 ### Required

-- `project_id` (String) The ID or URL-encoded path of the project owned by the authenticated user.
+- `project` (String) The ID or URL-encoded path of the project owned by the authenticated user.

 ### Optional